 Homeland Security Information Network-Emergency Services (HSIN-ES)

-The Homeland Security Information Network-Emergency Services (HSIN-ES) is the trusted network for homeland security mission operations to share Sensitive but Unclassified (SBU) information.
+The Homeland Security Information Network-Emergency Services (HSIN-ES) is the trusted network for homeland security mission operations to share Sensitive but Unclassified (SBU) and Law Enforcement Sensitive (LES) information.
 Federal, state, local, tribal, territorial, international, and private sector homeland security partners use HSIN to: